High School Students

 Eligibility & Admission

-To be considered for admission to the University Honors Program, entering students must meet the minimum eligibility requirements and submit an online application by December 15.
-Eligible students will be e-mailed application information beginning in September.
+To be considered for admission to the University Honors Program, entering students must meet the minimum eligibility requirements and submit an online application by no later than 11:59 p.m.
+(EST) on December 15.
+Eligible students will be invited to apply through the University of Louisville's admissions gateway.
 Admission to the University Honors Program is competitive and you will be considered for acceptance based on the strengths of your application and academic profile.

 Among the criteria considered for selection are: